-The test of The Outer Worlds for Nintendo Switch is sometimes frustrating: There is a terrific role-playing game, the basic structure of which remains untouched on the Nintendo hybrid console.
-And yet in the end it is not enough for the big hit.
-The fault is - again - the technology.
-The implementation of the role play by Obsidian Entertainment is anything but flawless.
-Fortunately, the developers are already improving.
-Those who do not struggle with optical restrictions can still embark on the cosmic adventure.
+The Outer Worlds review for Nintendo Switch frustrating at times: There's a great role-playing game whose basic structure remains untouched even on the Nintendo hybrid console.
+And yet in the end it's not enough for the big hit.
+The technology is to blame – once again.
+Obsidian Entertainment's implementation of the role-playing game is anything but flawless.
+Fortunately, the developers are already making improvements.
+If you don't mind visual limitations, you can still get involved in the cosmic adventure.

-Countless hours could be immersed in the role-playing game on PC, Playstation 4 or Xbox One - and one was happy to do it.
-The Outer Worlds is a great collection of good story, weird characters and audio-visual art.
-On the Nintendo Switch, gamers have to make significant compromises.
+You could sink countless hours into the role-playing game on PC, Playstation 4 or Xbox One - and you enjoyed doing it.
+The Outer Worlds is a great collection of good story, quirky characters and audio-visual art.
+On the Nintendo Switch Players have to make significant compromises.

 The great story remains, as do the weird characters, but you can't hear or see anything from the appealing audio-visual presentation.
 The look is visibly less detailed, reduced in texture and sometimes looks as if you were playing The Outer Worlds with glass blocks in front of your eyes.
 Wasn't that to be expected?
 Definitive.
 Before the game was installed, it was clear that there wouldn't be too much left of the opulent look of the PC version on the Nintendo Switch.